IN OUR BEGINNING

 SPECIAL THANKS:

-Melissa Soares, Steven DaSilva, MHHS Band & Vocal Ensemble, Columbus Fan & Machine Corp, Friends of George Hail Library, First United Methodist Church, Baptist Church in Warren, Massasoit Historical Association, Washington Lodge #3, The Fireman’s Museum, Warren Federal Blues, Historic Warren Armory, Kickemuit/Portsmouth Grange #24, The Wharf, Imago Foundation For the Arts, Delekta’s Corner Store, Blount Clam Shack & Market, Don’s Art Shop, Federal Hill Pizza, Luca Boutique, Savon Shoes, Carmen & Ginger, Del’s Depot, Multitude Ministries, Hugh Cole Chorus, Warren Prevention Coalition & East Bay Recovery Center, Kenneth McPhillips, Warren Police Dept., Warren Fire Dept., Warren Department of Public Works, RI House Of Representatives.
+Melissa Soares, Steven DaSilva, MHHS Band & Vocal Ensemble, Columbus Fan & Machine Corp, Friends of George Hail Library, First United Methodist Church, Baptist Church in Warren, Massasoit Historical Association, Washington Lodge #3, The Fireman’s Museum, Warren Federal Blues, Historic Warren Armory, Kickemuit/Portsmouth Grange #24, The Wharf, Imago Foundation For the Arts, Delekta’s Corner Store, Blount Clam Shack & Market, Don’s Art Shop, Federal Hill Pizza, Luca Boutique, Savon Shoes, Carmen & Ginger, Del’s Depot, Multitude Ministries, Hugh Cole Chorus, Warren Prevention Coalition & East Bay Recovery Center, Kenneth McPhillips, Keri Cronin, Prescott Cronin, Warren Police Dept., Warren Fire Dept., Warren Department of Public Works, RI House Of Representatives.